SumanBlswas/WeatherApp/README.md

 ## Our Learnings

-On this journey I faced many issues, but I keep motivated myself with patience.
+On this journey, I faced many issues, but I keep motivated myself with patience.

-- I learned how to read and understand Api's with more clarity.
+- I learned how to read and understand Apis with more clarity.

 - I learned how to write more efficient and clean code.

 - Even though I also learned how to plan a project and how to execute it step by step.

-- Igith also got a glimpse of using GitHub for the version control.
+- Igith also got a glimpse of using GitHub for version control.

 Source Code(GitHub link):- [https://github.com/SumanBlswas/spicy-yak-7891](https://github.com/SumanBlswas/WeatherApp)